pepcmarques/SpaceInvaders/README.md

 ## License

-This project is under GPL License
+This project is under Gnu GPL-3 License